Zveena/Veena-s-Childhood-Memories/pages/about.md

 # Look in _includes/feature for options to easily add features to the page
 ---

-{% include feature/jumbotron.html objectid="coll006" %}
-{% include feature/jumbotron.html objectid-bottom %}
+{% include feature/jumbotron.html objectid="coll006" objectid-bottom %}

 {% include feature/nav-menu.html sections="About the Collection;About the About Page" %}